100,000 Iranian women protest in Teran the Islamist dictate requiring them to wear the hijab in 1979.

 The Washington Post published an article on December 21, 2015 titled “As Muslim women, we actually ask you not to wear the hijab in the name of interfaith solidarity.”
 The article states in part:

 For us, as mainstream Muslim women, born in Egypt and India, the spectacle at the mosque was a painful reminder of the well-financed effort by conservative Muslims to dominate modern Muslim societies.
 We reject this interpretation that the “hijab” is merely a symbol of modesty and dignity adopted by faithful female followers of Islam.

 This modern-day movement, codified by Iran, Saudi Arabia, Taliban Afghanistan and the Islamic State, has erroneously made the Arabic word hijab synonymous with “headscarf.”
 This conflation of hijab with the secular word headscarf is misleading.
 “Hijab” literally means “curtain” in Arabic.
 It also means “hiding,” ”obstructing” and “isolating” someone or something.
 It is never used in the Koran to mean headscarf.

 In colloquial Arabic, the word for “headscarf” is tarha.
 In classical Arabic, “head” is al-ra’as and cover is gheta’a.
 No matter what formula you use, “hijab” never means headscarf.
 The media must stop spreading this misleading interpretation.

 Pew Research found that only forty three percent (43%) of American Muslim women wear hijabs according to an article published by NPR on April 21, 2011.
 The NPR article states in part “The split between women who've covered and women who've never done so has existed for decades.
 But now a generation of women is taking off the headscarf, or hijab.”
-Therefore, after six years of “a generation of women taking off the hijab” the number of Muslim women now wearing the hijab in America is likely even less than forty three percent.
+Therefore, after several years of “a generation of women taking off the hijab” the number of Muslim women now wearing the hijab in America is likely much less than forty three percent.